jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 )
 ```

-While useful for illustrating how Pipelines work from the ground up, this is generally
+While useful for illustrating how Pipelines work internally, this is generally
 *not* the preferred way to write data-modeling pipelines with Frankenfit.
 Instead we
 use what we call the **call-chain API**, so named because it involves making a "chain"
 of method calls on Pipeline objects to build up the sequence of Transforms